kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 Runtime structure validation and more complex configurations will be considered for Beta and future releases once concrete production use-cases and community feedback are established.

 The `Priority` and the `PriorityClassName` fields are resolved in the exact same way as they already are for Pods and `PodGroups` - specifically, the `Priority` admission controller gets extended to additionally support the `CompositePodGroup` API.

-We enforce a strict single-priority constraint: all member groups and pods within a single group hierarchy tree **must share the exact same priority and PriorityClassName**.
+We enforce a strict single-priority constraint: all member groups and pods within a single group hierarchy tree **must share the exact same priority**.
 Support for differing group-level priorities under basic scheduling policies it will be explored independently of KEP-6012 in a dedicated KEP when we prioritize the relevant usecases.

 The value of the `Priority` field is being used in the following two contexts: